hoskeri/hoskeri.github.com/_posts/2008-08-29-moon-is-a-harsh-mistress.markdown

+---
-The Moon is a Harsh Mistress - Part One
+title: The Moon is a Harsh Mistress - Part One
+layout: post
+---

 [The Moon is a Harsh Mistress](http://en.wikipedia.org/wiki/The_Moon_is_a_Harsh_Mistress)